 You only have so much money—that's why it's important to get the most out of every dollar you are able to save.
 Using the right accounts can help you do that.

 Fidelity has been researching strategies that could help your savings go further.
-Here are 6 tax-smart savings tips to help put your money to work for you.
+Here are some tax-smart savings tips to help put your money to work for you.

 Be sure to get the match in your workplace plan